 CIBDEG will provide its members with the following services:

-- Roundtables: CIBDEG will hold one or two roundtable on environmental regulation per year, depending on scheduling and funding availability, to be attended by central and local government regulators, environmental policy researchers and academics, and CIBDEG participants.
+- Roundtables: CIBDEG will hold one or two roundtables on environmental regulation per year, depending on scheduling and funding availability, to be attended by central and local government regulators, environmental policy researchers and academics, and CIBDEG participants.
 The purpose of the roundtable will be to facilitate the exchange and understanding of views on key issues relating to environmental regulation and enforcement among the various stakeholders, and to establish mutually beneficial communications channels.
-CIBDEG’s first roundtable event was held in Beijing on May 9, 2018; the second is tentatively planned for January 2019.
+CIBDEG’s first roundtable event was held in Beijing on May 9, 2018, and the second was held on January 15, 2019.
+The third upcoming roundtable event will be held in Beijing on September 5, 2019.

 - Policy Research & Publications: Members of the Supporting Framework will regularly engage and consult with Chinese regulators, policy experts, and others in the environmental regulation field to be at the forefront of regulatory developments.
 In addition, Latham and ELI/PRCEE will collaborate on joint research and policy proposals.